The Mask (Chambers short story)

 "The Mask" is a short story in four parts published by Robert W. Chambers in his 1895 collection The King in Yellow.
 The story involves the themes of fantasy and alchemy, as well as art, love, and uncanny science, and contains the motifs of the King in Yellow.
 The main fantasy element in the story is a mysterious solution capable of turning living beings into marble sculptures.

-In the story, the painter Alec is involved in a love triangle involving his friend Boris and their shared love interest Geneviève.
-Early in the story, Geneviève sprains her ankle and then succumbs to a mysterious fever.
-After visiting her, Alec also falls ill and enters a period of feverish delirium.
-When he recovers, Alec is told that both Geneviève and Boris died under tragic circumstances.
-Alec inherits Boris' house and sculptures.
-Alec spends two years in self-exile before moving into his new residence.
-He discovers that Geneviève is petrified and kisses her.
-She then mysteriously returns to life.

 Plot

 Part one

 The story opens with an excerpt from the fictional play The King in Yellow, Act 1, Scene 2d: